 The above companies are part of BNP Paribas Cardif and the BNP Paribas Group (both "Group companies")

 A1 Barnet Way

-We are responsible for the collecting and processing of your personal data in relation to our activities.
-The purpose of this Data Protection Notice is to tell you which personal data we collect and process about you and why, who we share your data with and why, how long we keep it and how you can exercise your rights.
+We are responsible, as a controller, through the above legal entities (and also through Groupement d'Intérêt Économique ("G.I.E") BNP Paribas Cardif, Cardif Assurance Vie, Cardif-Assurances Risques Divers, Cardif IARD, etc.), for collecting and processing your personal data, in relation to our activities.
+The purpose of this Data Protection Notice is to tell you which personal data we collect and process about you, the reasons why, who we share your data with and why, how long we keep it, what your rights are and how you can exercise them

 Where necessary, further information may be provided to you when you apply for, purchase, renew or make a claim in relation to a specific insurance product or service.